chen-dudu/card-guesser/README.md

   - 2 / 5 Good use of language and libraries

 - Assessment Criteria
-  - 5 = pratically flawless
+  - 5 = practically flawless
   - 4 = very good, but not perfect
   - 3 = passable, but not great
   - 2 = unsatisfactory, but on the right track